bacionejs/stuff/README.md

 ### 💡 Notes

-When displaying results:
-- The **"Group by Author"** query uses the GitHub `name` field as the game title and extracts the **first author name after the last occurrence of `by`** in the `description`...skipped if none.
+- The **"Group by Author"** query uses the GitHub name field as the game `title` and extracts the **first author name after the last occurrence of `by`** in the description as the game `author`, otherwise categorized as *unknown*.
+There is a `parent` field but it is **not reliable** for extracting author information because participants might delete their repositories.

 - The **"Group by Year"** query includes the full `description`, unchanged.

-The **author** comes from the GitHub `description` field.

-There is a `parent` field but it is **not reliable** for extracting author information because participants might delete their repositories.

 The **year** comes from the GitHub `created_at` field.
 This is accurate because the **js13kGames competition organizer** creates a fork of each submitted repository during the competition period in **August and September**.
 The `created_at` value reflects the date that fork was made — not the date of the original repo — so it reliably indicates the correct competition year.

 ## 📦 Repository Scraper: `games.mjs`